einrob/TS_CNN/Traffic_Sign_Classifier.md

 #### Sidenote: What is a python pickle?
 A pickle is used for serializing and de-serializing a Python object structure.
-In our case it serializes our image data and calssification list into a stream of characters.
+In our case it serializes our image data and classification list into a stream of characters.
 This character stream contains everything to reconstruct the objects in another python scripts, including the structures used (list, dict, etc.)

 # Preprocessing of the data

-I chose only to zero mean the pixel values of the images between [-1,1].
+I choose only to zero mean the pixel values of the images between [-1,1].
 This is proposed by the udacity and cs231 course.

-I decided against grayscale convertion and further image processing because it does seem to work well with 3-channel images too according to the paper: http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf And converting to grayscale images immproved the accuracy from 98.97% to 99.17% which was a new record.
+I decided against grayscale convertion and further image processing because it does seem to work well with 3-channel images too according to the paper: http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf It states that converting to grayscale images immproved the accuracy from 98.97% to 99.17% which was a new record.

-I am going to try improve the test accuracy with further image processing if any time is left at till submission.
+I am going to try to improve the test accuracy with further image processing if any time is left till submission.

 I decided to follow the proposals made in the CS231 Course neural-networks-2: http://cs231n.github.io/neural-networks-2/

-Following are citations from the couse:
+Following are citations from the course:

-"In images is not as common to normalize data, because you dont have seperate different features that can at different units  everything is just pixels and they are bounded between 0 255 so it not as common to normalize the data, but its common to zero center your data" - Andrej Karpathy https://youtu.be/gYpoJMlgyXA?t=2066
+"In images is not as common to normalize data, because you don't have to separate different features that can be at different units  everything is just pixels and they are bounded between 0 and 255 so it not as common to normalize the data, but it's common to zero center your data" - Andrej Karpathy https://youtu.be/gYpoJMlgyXA?t=2066

 #### Comment on Center Image Data:

 "In images specifically whats common is just a mean centering and then a particular variant of mean centering that is slightly more convinient in practice. .....
-If you want to center your data then for every single pixel you comput its mean value over the TRAINING SET and you substract that out - so what you end up is this mean image with dimensions of 32x32x3 ... so you end up substracting that from every single image to center your data to have better training dynamics.
+If you want to center your data then for every single pixel you compute it's mean value over the TRAINING SET and you substract that out - so what you end up is this mean image with dimensions of 32x32x3 ... so you end up substracting that from every single image to center your data to have better training dynamics.
 And one other form that is slightly more convinient is substracting a per channel mean.
 So you go in red green blue channel and compute to the mean across all of space. so you just end up with basically three numbers of the means of the red green and blue channels ...
 This one is more convinient because you only have to care about those three numbers you dont have to worry about a giant array of mean image that you have to ship arround everywhere when you coding this up. ... <b>Just basically substract the mean in CV applications things dont get much more complex than that </b>" - Andrej Karpathy https://youtu.be/gYpoJMlgyXA?t=2120

 #### Comment on Whitening / PCA on images: